isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
       <td colspan="3">This programme is specially designed for students who are looking for full hands-on experience in applying computational thinking, python coding and STEM concepts to solve real world problems.
-Using the IoT enabled M5Go microcontroller with LCD screen and a variety of sensors and actuators, students get to make environmental and sustainability themed prototypes that may require wireless connectivity to solve problem posed.
-Using Cardboard Lego pieces known as Blokies, upcycled materials and the Python programming in the UiFlow web-based platform, students will learn application of computational thinking and create different useful and practical prototypes quickly.</td>
+Using the IoT enabled M5Go microcontroller with LCD screen and a variety of sensors and actuators, students get to make environmental and sustainability themed prototypes that may require wireless connectivity to solve problems posed.
+Using Cardboard Lego pieces known as Blokies, upcycled materials and the Python programming in the UiFlow web-based platform, students will learn the application of computational thinking and will be able to create different useful and practical prototypes quickly.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, making fun mini-projects such as environmental monitoring kit, intruder alarm leading up to the final project, where they will be posed a real-world problem statement and students will need to work together to build a sustainability and accessibility enhancement prototype such as Smart Home/School Improvement Gadget.</td>
+      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, making fun mini-projects such as an environmental monitoring kit or anintruder alarm before embarking on a final project, where they will be posed a real-world problem statement and will need to work together to build a sustainable and accessible enhancement prototype such as a Smart Home/School Improvement Gadget.</td>
   </tr>
 </table>